 The Define Phase answered the question, “What is the key strategy and focus?”
 I helped decide what key functionalities we should have in the MVP of Foodboost.
 Our plan was to originally have Foodboost be a virtual coach, but after conducting research and interviews, we realized that particular feature should come in a future release.

-The Diverge Phase answered the question, “How might we explore as many ideas as possible?”
+The Diverge Phase answers the question, “How might we explore as many ideas as possible?”
 In this phase, I contributed by sketching wireframes.
 I specifically focused on how the app would look like directly after purchasing groceries.

 The Prototype Phase is about creating an artifact that allow one to test the idea with users.
 In addition to creating a hi-fidelity prototype with Adobe XD and InVision, the front-end programmer and designer on our team also created a landing page for desktop and mobile to promote Foodboost.